 Have pondered long about this.
 Shall I build everything from scratch, or try to find something used?
 I'm not thinking about the price of 300 Euro and upwards.
 But in one of the topics I have written, I received advice from Stoffe about a new focus motor.USB Focus

-They manufacture this unit and seem to be from France and owned by Vincent.
+They manufacture this unit and seem to be from France.
 The motors have different torque.
-The middle model cost 165 Euro from Telescopic service was not much to argue about, better to concentrate on the other issues.

-This is how the drive box looks, one can choose between external or USB power supply with a switch, 230 volt adapter included but none of 12 volts power, this motor requires 8 volts externally, but that is the same voltage as the camera power I have and they might share the same power supply.
-If you choose to feed it internally from USB via the control box, the engine must cope with 5 volts and thus little less torque.
+I bought one and this is how it looks.
+The drive box, one can choose between external or USB power supply with a switch, 230 volt adapter included but none of 12 volts power, this motor requires 8 volts externally, but that is the same voltage as the camera power I have and they maybe can share the same power supply.
+If you choose to feed it internally from USB cable through the control box, the engine must cope with 5 volts and thus less torque.
 A thermometer with stainless house came in the kit and it's connected with the 3-pole jack plug.

 To this I bought a pair of tooth wheels and a pair of toothed belts.
 Focus motor must be used in two different configurations.
 If it works good I maybe order one more motor so I don't have to move the motor between the telescopes.
-Curiously, with companies in Sweden, I called some of them and got astronomical prices on these tooth wheels, just drill a hole and thread in a stop screw they wanted to have a 45 Euro each, will the Swedish industry survive?
-Now I bought this devices at the Conrad, it turned out to be a German company, with shipping it cost 35 Euro, in Sweden they demanded anything between 150 to 250 Euro for the same equipment.
+I found these tooth wheels at an German company.
 The pitch of the toothed belt is 2.5 and 6 mm width, the belts are specified down to minus 30 C degrees.
 The big tooth wheel has 40 teeth and the smaller has 30 teeth.

 This was a bit of luck that both motor shaft and the telescopic shaft has a diameter of 6 mm and the tooth wheel fit directly.
 Here how it looks with the smaller tooth wheel mounted on the gearbox.